 Insights from the Collection - Antelope Skin Kaross

 David Livingstone was too ill to immediately travel back to Britain at the end of his Trans-Africa Expedition in 1856.
-Instead he stayed on the island of Mauritius (on the East African Coast) as a guest of Major General Charles Murray Hay.
-It was during this stay, that Livingstone reportedly met Captain George Milman and gifted a cloak made out of antelope skin traditionally known as a ‘kaross’.
+Instead, he stayed on the island of Mauritius (on the East African Coast) as a guest of Major General Charles Murray Hay.
+It was during this stay, that Livingstone reportedly met Captain George Milman and was gifted a cloak made out of antelope skin, traditionally known as a ‘kaross’.

-The kaross was later donated by George Milman to the Warwickshire Natural History and Archaeology Society in 1892 and found its way to the David Livingstone Birthplace Museum (DLBM) in the late 1970s.
+The kaross was later donated by George Milman to the Warwickshire Natural History and Archaeology Society in 1892 and found its way to David Livingstone Birthplace (DLB) in the late 1970s.
 The documentation held at the DLBM about the donation outlines how it was proposed to be displayed as part of the collection of David Livingstone’s possessions.

 Sadly, the original cloak is in too poor a condition for permanent display.
 Instead the Museum is working towards acquiring a reproduction for display with the help of Dress and Textile History students from the University of Glasgow.
 Acquiring the reproduction has come with its own challenges.
 Much consideration has been taken over the ethics of using animal skins and the best way to reflect the specialist skills evident in the original object.
 However, the final product will demonstrate the beauty of the kaross.
 The original and the reproduction will help people to recognise the wealth of information such objects can bring to the story of David Livingstone and the time he spent in Southern Africa.

 Caption - Kaross (a traditional cloak or blanket) sewn out of animal skin.
-The example held by DLBM is in too poor a condition to be put on display.
+The example held by David Livingstone Birthplace is in too poor a condition to be put on display.